CS6P05 - Project (2023/24)

 The assessment on this module is 100% coursework with the major element of this being the final submission at the end of their project which will be blind double marked in accordance with the requirements of the relevant accrediting body and the university guidelines.
 This consists of:

-• The final report submission assessing all learning outcomes, but particularly number 7 and which must be passed.
+•The final submission of the project report assessing all learning outcomes, but particularly number 7 and which must be passed.

-• The interim report which provides an important milestone at the end of the first term, giving staff and students the opportunity to assess progress, highlight any potential issues and give guidance on report-writing style.
+•The project report interim submission which provides an important milestone at the end of the first term, giving staff and students the opportunity to assess progress, highlight any potential issues and give guidance on report-writing style.

 Both formative and summative interim assessments will be used to ensure students are fully engaged with their projects and that appropriate progress is being made.